-

-Click & collect Bolivian Boliviano in just 60 seconds^.
+Click & Collect Bolivian Boliviano (BOB) in as little as 60 seconds.*

-• Buy Bolivian Boliviano in person from a participating M&S store.
-With locations nationwide - many open seven days a week and late into the evening - you can buy your Travel Money at your convenience.
+Buy Bolivian Boliviano in your local participating M&S store.* With over 90 Travel Money Bureaux nationwide - many open seven days a week. - you can buy Bolivian Boliviano at a time that suits you.

 Why buy Bolivian Boliviano from M&S Travel Money?